oshihirii/Python2.7MongoBottle/README.md

         #  ssh keys
         #  a name for your namespace

-- Update client tools with:
+- Update Client Tools with:

         [me@my my_openshift_apps] su
         Password: